Skip to main content

 Brown recycling bags can be picked up at the Monroe Recycling Drop-Off Center Monday through Friday: 7:00 a.m. - 2:45 p.m.; Saturday: 8 - 11:30 a.m.

-Metal - Tin steel, aluminum and bimetal (e.g., soda, beer, canned pet food, soup and tuna cans.
-Rinse the the can and crush them to maximize capacity.
-We take the lids. too.
+Metal - Tin steel, aluminum and bimetal (e.g., soda, beer, canned pet food, soup and tuna cans.)
+Rinse the can and crush them to maximize capacity.
+We take the lids too.

 MONROE'S RECYCLING DROP-OFF CENTER

-Department of Public Works, located at 76 Gravel Hill-Spotswood Road, accepts newspapers tied in bundles, mixed paper, cardboard, glass bottles, aluminum/steel/tin cans, #1 PETE and #2 HDPE plastic containers, motor oil, antifreeze, auto batteries, scrap metal and broken or outdated consumer electronic items .
-The hours of operation are Monday through Friday: 7:30 a.m. - 2:45 p.m.; Saturday, 8 - 11:30 a.m.
+Department of Public Works, located at 76 Gravel Hill-Spotswood Road, accepts newspapers, mixed paper, cardboard, glass bottles, aluminum/steel/tin cans, #1 PETE and #2 HDPE plastic containers, motor oil, antifreeze, auto batteries, scrap metal and broken or outdated consumer electronic items.
+The hours of operation are Monday through Friday: 7:00 a.m. - 2:45 p.m.; Saturday, 8 - 11:30 a.m.
 It is closed Sundays and holidays.
 Proof of residency is required.

 Curbside Recycling Schedule